Table of Contents

 What is focal length?

-For a camera and telescope setup the focal length is the distance between the point where light converges in the telescope optical tube and the camera sensor.
-This camera could be either a DSLR or a dedicated astronomy camera.
+For a camera and telescope setup, the focal length is the distance from the focal point of the light in the telescope optical tube to the camera sensor.
+We normally use either a DSLR or a dedicated astronomy camera.
 Neither should be used with a lens.
 This is called prime focus.
 Because there is no camera lens only the telescope optics will affect the focal length.

 Check the following image: